Bible Verses

 Meaning: In times of uncertainty, this verse offers a stable reminder to focus on what truly matters.
 It gently lifts our eyes beyond our current circumstances, encouraging us to find hope and purpose in generosity and faith.

-10 Bible Verses on Goals and Purpose
+10 Bible Verses About Purpose, Planning, and Productive Direction

 41) Jeremiah 29:11